abdelsalamshahlol/warmUp/README.md

 ### Questions

 1- Create an HTML file.

 2- Create a CSS file.

 3- link the CSS file to the HTML file.

 4- The page should have a header, body and footer.

 5- Change the background color of the body to be blue.

 6- Insert Three images next to each other.

 7- Create Two buttons and use different font family for each button.

 8- Create an unordered list with three anchor tags in it.

 9- Place In the footer a copyright claimer.

 10- Have Fun.

+## Tenth Warm Up

+### Questions

+1- Create an HTML, CSS, JS files and connect them together.

+2- Create a text field and a button below it in HTML file

+3- Create an empty unordered list  below the button

+4- Create two CSS classes, each with a different color property

+5- Using jQuery, create a function, that takes the input from the text field, creates a list item and add it to the unordered list, then add a class to the added item alternatively (So first time Class1 then next time Class2 then Class1 and repeat)